dmandelin/world/notes/next.md

 be growing, and elites should not be growing much faster.
 Nutrition is also low due to these issues:
 - not using animal products yet (historically they were basically required)
-- no automatic reallocation to increase nutrition, and on the chart we can see that MUL is much better for lentils than barley in the current allocation

-We could go ahead and add animal products first, but I think I should probably do optimization first, because manual allocation of even simple kinds gets more and more complicated as products are added.

-At the moment we're not too concerned about intertile trade (though we should probably bring it back at some point).
-One option is to allocate labor starting from zero or some low amount, but in general we should allow any kind of reallocation.

 Then we can add animal products, with sheep and goats raised on non-farmland.
 At this point it starts to become an option to add